About the Program

 - Individual lesson plans for each book to supplement what teachers may already be doing in their classrooms

 These resources are available free of charge.
-They are a true Gift of Time to elementary school teachers struggling to find creative ways to inspire their students and still meet curriculum standards.
+They are a true Gift of Time to elementary school teachers struggling to find creative ways to inspire their students and still meet core curriculum standards.
 Schools who have used our resources to incorporate Magic Tree House books and Fact Trackers in their classrooms have seen results in higher reading levels and an overall increased enthusiasm for reading and learning.

 Classroom Adventures provides for a Gift of Books to children in underserved schools across the country.
 Title 1 educators are invited to submit a brief proposal telling us how they plan to use Magic Tree House books in their classroom; selected schools will receive a grant of books to help these teachers to accomplish their goals.

 We sincerely hope Mary's Classroom Adventures Program will be beneficial to you and your students.
 Your feedback on our Contact Us page is not only welcome but encouraged!

 “It’s obvious we need to find better ways to teach all children to read.
 But I believe

 that literacy is not enough.
 We need to give children a passion for reading.

 Once ignited, this passion can be a fierce motivation for a young person to try